BrunoPasculli/BrunoPasculli/README.md

-# Hi, I'm Bruno 🖖👋
+# Hi, Bruno here🖖👋

 ## I'm studying Industrial and Food Engineer and I love to work with data!

 ###
-- I’m currently working on personal data analysis projects with Python and R.
-- I’m looking for my first experience in the Data field 💫
+- Currently working on personal data analysis projects with Python/R and looking for my first experience in the Data field 💫